Dani-j/Team2-Pycharm/docs/optimize.md

 * You have opened an existing project or created a new project.

 ## Instructions
-1. The following is a piece of code for demonstration, and you will optimize it using Pycharm.
+1. The following is a piece of code for demonstration, and you will optimize it using PyCharm.

     ![Sample Code](../../assets/images/docs/profile/code.png "Sample Code")